 - How long have they been a customer?

-- Is the account currently within their trading terms?
+- Is the account currently operating within their trading terms?

 - Is it regularly maintained within the credit terms?

-To determine the customer’s reliability, I recommend you also include the following:
+To determine the customer’s reliability, the best small business advice I can give is to recommend you also include the following:

 - Contact details for at least three supplier referees